ekluthra/RasterImages/README.md

 link](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix)
 though note that newer Macs use zsh as the default shell so you may need to update your `.zshrc` instead.
-This shouldn't be a problem on Linux systems if you use your distribution's package manager.
+This shouldn't be a problem on Linux systems if you use your distribution's package manager (see the note for Linux users at the bottom of this page).

 ### Questions?